-The Morris Education Trust has been approved to open a special free school dedicated to young people with autism spectrum condition (ASC).
-The Cavendish School will provide a highly specialised environment for up to 80 young people age 7 to 19 (Year 3 – 13) with ASC.
+The Morris Education Trust has been approved to open a special free school dedicated to children with autism.
+The Cavendish School will provide a highly specialised environment for up to 80 children aged 7 to 19 (Year 3 – 13).

 Please download Introducing The Cavendish School booklet

 The process for establishing a new school is incredibly rigorous and initially involved an in-depth application to the Department for Education (DfE) which we submitted in September 2016.
 The DfE announced on 12 April 2017 that our application was approved to move onto the next stage of development.
 The original ambition was to open the school for new students in September 2018, however due to significant site and planning issues and restrictions with the Education Funding and Skills Agency (ESFA) this has been delayed.

 We are delighted to confirm that our opening date for TCS will now be September 2021.
 This will be a two phase project with part of the original buildings on the existing Impington Village College site being refurbished and a new school building being added to the site.
 We will share updates as we make progress with the project.